pghvlaans/sbotools/man-md/sbotools.1.md

 related to missing shared object dependencies (solibs).
 To check first-order dependencies for all installed *SBo* packages, use **sbocheck** with the **-X** option.
-Use **-c** instead to check a list of installed packages.
-Checks are performed automatically after running **sbocheck** and [sboupgrade(1)](sboupgrade.1.md) when the **SO_CHECK** setting is **TRUE**.
+Use **-c** instead to check a list of installed packages, or **-C** to check all installed packages.
+Checks of *\_SBo* packages only are performed automatically after running **sbocheck** and [sboupgrade(1)](sboupgrade.1.md) when the **SO_CHECK** setting is **TRUE**.